![]() |

-At the time, Dvořák was at a dispute with his publisher Fritz Simrock, who complained that he was losing money by investing in his compositions.
-That is why Symphony No. 8 was published in England in 1892 by Novello&Co., an organization led by Henry Littleton, the secretary of the London Philharmonic Society, who invited Dvořák to England for the first time.
+At the time, Dvořák was engaged in a dispute with his publisher Fritz Simrock, who complained that the composer’s works were no longer commercially profitable.
+As a result, the symphony was first published in England in 1892 by Novello & Co., under the direction of Henry Littleton, secretary of the London Philharmonic Society and the figure who had originally invited Dvořák to England.

 Μovements: